top of page

 Dividing your content up with descriptive subheadings is also really important.
 It tells readers and search engines what your page is about and the topics you’ve covered.

 As for structuring your information, try to answer people’s questions early on the page.
-People want reassurance that they’re in the right place and they’re more likely to keep reading if they know your content matches what they’re looking for.
+People want reassurance that they’re in the right place.
+They’re more likely to keep reading if they know your content matches what they’re looking for.

 How should I incorporate keywords into the page?